 Recommendation #20: Gather Additional Input on Market Support Indicator #25

 PAs will consult with their Reporting Teams, CAEATFA members, and potentially others to discuss how they will approach this Indicator before filing their Annual Reports.
+For example, PAs may consult with these entities to come to a clearer understanding around finance programs for energy efficiency to form a common basis to calculate "market rate capital vs capital accessed via energy efficiency programs."

 Topic: Market Support Indicator #22